A woman wearing a blue floral shirt looks into the distance with greenery in the background

 For Nowak, who joined the School of Nursing in 2021, the school has been an incredibly supportive in jumpstarting her research.
 “Everyone at Loyola is very conscious and forward thinking, especially about DEI issues,” she says.
 “It’s a really good fit.”

-Read more stories from the Marcella Niehoff School of Nursing.
+Read more stories from the Loyola Nursing magazine.